grebmann1/cta-cheat-sheet/Documentation/Core/Mobile.md

 As an example, a customer app would include:
 - Experience Cloud (User access & management via API )
 - Mobile App with Salesforce Mobile SDK (Hybrid with LWC support)

+## Push Notification
+Push notification can be send directly from Salesforce via Flow and/or Apex.

+Marketing Cloud can also be used to interact with the customer by sending push notification.